telerik/maui-docs/controls/maskedentry/maskedentry-overview.md

 * [Globalization support]({%slug maskedentry-globalization%})&mdash;The MaskedEntry allows you to develop your application in such a way that it works with respect to the target device culture.

+* [Localization support]({%slug maskedentry-localization%})&mdash;translate the text displayed as a validation error message to other languages when the device culute is changed.

 ## Next Steps

 - [Getting Started with Telerik UI for .NET MAUI MaskedEntry]({%slug maskedentry-getting-started%})